 NSG-554.
-ADVANCED PRACTICE IN ADULT-GERONTOLOGY I Credits: 3
+NURSE PRACTITIONERS IN PRIMARY CARE I Credits: 3

-This course is designed to prepare advanced practice nursing students to provide acute primary health care to the adultgerontology population.
-The course integrates nursing theories that are evidence-based with health assessment and diagnostic reasoning of acute primary care health problems.
+This course is designed to prepare primary care nurse practitioner students to provide primary health care to the adult and older adult population during wellness and acute/episodic illness.
+The course integrates nursing theories that are evidence-based with health assessment and diagnostic reasoning of acute/episodic primary care health problems.
 Health promotion, protection and disease prevention interventions are provided with consideration of culturally diverse populations.